-Today we have a long drive ahead of us as the Bayan-Ulgii province in the north is our next destination.
-Bayan-Ulgii is a far-off land of high mountains (the Mongol Altai) torrents and glaciers.
-It is inhabited by Kazakh, a minority who has a different culture from the Mongols, herding yaks and goats and hunting with trained eagles.
+Today, we have a long drive ahead of us, as the Bayan-Ulgii Province in the north is our next destination.
+Bayan-Ulgii is a far-off land of high mountains, (the Mongol Altai), torrents and glaciers.
+It is inhabited by Kazakh, a minority with a different culture from the Mongols, herding yaks and goats and hunting with trained eagles.

 Along there way, there will be a stop for lunch as well as several stops for landscape and travel photography.

 Dinner at base camp followed by evening peer review and discussion.

 Once more, we will spend the night in a yurt/ger.
 The Kazaks decorate their tents and houses with bright weavings and abstract patterns that imitate ram’s horns, birds and flowers.
 The inner life of the Kazak, it seems, flourishes in inverse proportion to the scarcity of their geographic environment.

 DAY 6: ALTANTSOGTS – WHERE THE EAGLES FLY